-Indenture limits, qualifies or conflicts with another provision which is required to be included in this Indenture by the TIA, the required provision shall control.
+SECTION 11.01 Trust Indenture Act Controls.
+If any provision of this Indenture limits, qualifies or conflicts with another provision which is required to be included in this Indenture by the TIA, the required provision shall control.

 SECTION 11.02 Notices.
-Any notice or communication shall be in writing ----- and delivered in person or mailed by first-class mail addressed as follows:
+Any notice or communication shall be in \\\\\\ writing and delivered in person or mailed by first-class mail addressed as follows:

-if to the Company: Clean Harbors, Inc.

-1200 Crown Colony Drive Quincy, Massachusetts 02169
+if to the Company: Clean Harbors, Inc. 1200 Crown Colony Drive Quincy, Massachusetts 02169

-Attention of: Chief Financial Officer
+Attention of: [ ]

-if to the Trustee: Shawmut Bank, N.A.
+if to the Trustee:

-Corporate Trust Department

-One Federal Street

-Boston, Massachusetts 02211

-Attention of: Robert L. Bice, Assistant Vice President
+Attention of: